 We all know that a new car depreciates as soon as you drive it off the dealer’s lot.
 And it just continues to steadily decline in value after that.
 But what if there were a way to offset that gap?
-Thanks to the gig economy, there are a lot of opportunities for your car (with your help) to contribute to paying for itself.
+If you’ve ever wondered about ways to make money with your car, there are a lot of opportunities for it (with your help) to contribute to paying for itself.

 Amazon Flex is aptly named—it lets you set your own hours, so you can deliver packages during your spare time.
 As long as you live in one of the cities where Flex operates, are over 21, and have a midsize or larger car, you can download their app and answer some questions to get started.
 Once you’re approved, you can book time slots right from the app.
 Most drivers earn $18 to $25 an hour driving for Flex.